-Les éminent•e•s spécialistes du Sundgau strike again, collaborating with the artist Thierry Liegeois for this magnificent edition.
+Les éminent•e•s spécialistes du Sundgau strike again, collaborating with the artist Thierry Liegeois for this new edition.

-Les éminent•e•s spécialistes du Sundgau have already distinguished themselves during many important European Heritage Days in Sundgau at CRAC Alsace.
-In 2015, Elli Humbert, trained egyptologist, was captivated by the Musée sundgauvien's mummy in Altkirch (Sundgau), whose powder is said to have been used by the painter Jean-Jaques Henner to produce many of his masterpieces.
-The following year, she collaborated with the specialist Richard Neyroud to investigate the Golden Tile and the Swedish Cannonball, leading them on the tracks of Swedish Alsace (1632-1634) and the birth and rise of capitalism.
-In 2017, upon discovering poet Nathan Katz’s photo albums, the duo struck again, launching Mission Apollo XIV to the conquest of an infamous lunar golf game and the 1851 Red list Revolution of Altkirch.
+Les éminent•e•s spécialistes du Sundgau distinguished themselves during previous European Heritage Days at CRAC Alsace.
+In 2015, Elli Humbert, trained Egyptologist, was captivated by the Musée sundgauvien's mummy in Altkirch, whose powder is said to have been used by the painter Jean-Jaques Henner to produce many of his masterpieces.
+The following year, she collaborated with the specialist Richard Neyroud to investigate the Golden Tile and the Swedish Cannonball, leading them on the tracks of Swedish Alsace (1632-1634) and the birth and rise of modern capitalism.
+In 2017, upon discovering poet Nathan Katz’s personal photo albums, the duo struck again, launching Mission Apollo XIV in search of an infamous lunar golf game and the 1851 Red list Revolution of Altkirch.

-This coming September 16 will be heterotopic (or will not be).
-Les éminent•e•s spécialistes du Sundgau will expand the area's perspective: from Congolese knives to the disappearance of Fabiola at the 1885 Salon de Paris.
+September 16 will be heterotopic (or will not be).
+Les éminent•e•s spécialistes du Sundgau will expand on the region's histories: from Congolese knives to the disappearance of Fabiola at the 1885 Salon de Paris.

-Rendez-vous on September 16 at CRAC Alsace in Armando Andrade Tudela's exhibition, starting point of a magnificent intervention at the Musée sundgauvien.
+Rendez-vous on September 16 at CRAC Alsace in Armando Andrade Tudela's exhibition, the starting point of a special intervention at Musée sundgauvien.

-The intervention will be followed by a joyful reiteration on Saturday September 22 at Cité internationale des arts in Paris as part of the Public Pool #5 program organised by C-E-A / Association française des commissaires d’exposition.
+This event will be followed by a second iteration on Saturday, September 22 at Cité internationale des arts in Paris as part of the Public Pool #5 program, organised by C-E-A / Association française des commissaires d’exposition.